paulcraig/biochem_jupyter_notebook/Workshop_plagiarized_to_biochem/Introduction_biochem_jupyter_book.md

 ```

 ## Lists
 Another common data structure in python is the list.
-Lists can be used to group several values or variables together, and are declared using square brackets [ ].
-List values are separated by commas.
+Lists can be used to group several values or variables together, and are declared using square brackets [ ]. **Python assigns special meanings to square brackets [], parentheses () and curly brackets {}, so you must be very careful with these characters.** List values are separated by commas.
 Python has several built in functions which can be used on lists.
 The built-in function `len` can be used to determine the length of a list.
 This code block also demonstrates how to print multiple variables.
 ```
 # This is a list
-energy_kcal = [-13.4, -2.7, 5.4, 42.1]
+S = [1.0, 2.0, 3.0, 4.0, 6.0, 8.0, 10.0, 15.0, 20.0, 30.0, 50.0, 75.0, 100.0] #micromolar
 # I can determine its length
-energy_length = len(energy_kcal)
+S_length = len(S)

-# print the list length
+# Print the length of the list
-print('The length of this list is', energy_length)
+print('This list contains', S_length, 'substrate concentrations')
 ```
 {: .language-python}

 ```
-The length of this list is 4
+The length of this list is 13.
 ```
 {: .output}

-If I want to operate on a particular element of the list, you use the list name and then put in brackets which element of the list you want.  **In python counting starts at zero.
+If you want to operate on a particular element of the list, you use the list name and then put in brackets which element of the list you want.  **In python counting starts at zero.
 So the first element of the list is `list[0]`**

 ```
 # Print the first element of the list
-print(energy_kcal[0])
+print(S[0])
 ```
 {: .language-python}

 ```
--13.4
+1.0
 ```
 {: .output}

 You can use an element of a list as a variable in a calculation.
 ```
-# Convert the second list element to kilojoules.
+# Convert the last substrate concentration to nM
-energy_kilojoules = energy_kcal[1]*4.184
+S_nM = S[12] * 1000
-print(energy_kilojoules)
+print(S_nM)
 ```
 {: .language-python}

 ```
--11.296800000000001
+100000.0
 ```
 {: .output}